A recap on our sustainability and supply chain foresight event

-I am pleased to say that the event was a success, and am very grateful for the lively team of moderators guiding our participants on their scenarios development journey.
+I am pleased to say that the event was a success and am very grateful for the lively team of moderators guiding our participants on their scenarios development journey.
 I am also pleased to report that facilitating the workshop in MIRO was effective in bringing together so many different opinions virtually.
 Brainstorming can definitely be done virtually.

 Four possible futures

-For the uninitiated, building scenarios helps us research, analyze and synthesize ideas in a way that allows us to maintain a broad perspective on how the future might unfold.
+For the uninitiated, building scenarios help us research, analyze and synthesize ideas in a way that allows us to maintain a broad perspective on how the future might unfold.
 We break the process down into three stages: Starting with exploring the future, moving on to analyzing key drivers, refining it all down into three to four scenarios that we can use for a number of future planning purposes, including building stories.

-In this engaging two hour session, we focused on the third stage of the process, that is: creating scenarios.
-We offered up four possible future scenarios and assigned participants to each one, inviting all to take a ‘hands on’ approach in exploring how their respective scenario would affect supply chains, using the ‘future wheel’ as a brainstorming format.
+In this engaging two-hour session, we focused on the third stage of the process, that is: creating scenarios.
+We offered up four possible future scenarios and assigned participants to each one, inviting all to take a 'hands-on' approach in exploring how their respective scenario would affect supply chains, using the ‘future wheel’ as a brainstorming format.

 These four scenarios were as follows: In scenario one, tough regulation brings about a deliberate slow down as we transition into a post-growth society.
 Scenario two sees clean technology triumph as green growth becomes a reality.